Computer Science Resources

 OPPORTUNITIES AT SU

 - King Creativity Fund - for creative projects.
-In 2007, a group of students used the fund to develop a 3D interactive computer game to aid in the teaching of languages, and a smartphone app to provide information about campus.
+Groups of students have used these funds for various projects, such as a 3D interactive computer game to aid in the teaching of languages, and a smartphone app to provide information about campus.

 - NSF REU (Research Experience for Undergraduates) - various programs and locations each year.